June 6, 2023

 And to plan ahead, you need notice.
 This is why a LWOP request needs to be submitted to human resources, just like other leave types.
 Requests need to include details (and maybe even documents) outlining the reason for the LWOP request.

-A leave tracking software is typically the simplest way for employees to request leave and include all relevant details.
+A leave management software is typically the simplest way for employees to request leave and include all relevant details.
 It also makes it easier for the HR manager to review the details of the request, and manage the leave calendar in a way that increases team productivity, morale, and efficiency.

 You might also consider capping the maximum length of a LWOP absence.